 Julian is a director, performer and dramaturg trained at the VCA (Theatre Practice) whose primary focus is developing, presenting and performing new work.

 He is currently working as a dramaturg for a new theatre/dance hybrid work being presented at Next Wave 2020, and as the dramaturg for the upcoming VIMH show Eggplant, Me and The Sea.
 As an actor he most recently performed in the 2019 Victorian State Tour of The Crucible/Year of Wonders with Complete Works Theatre Company (dir.
 Andrew Blackman).
 In 2018, Julian was a Theatre Works Associate Artist and assistant-directed Polygraph (dir.
 Tanya Gerstle, Theatreworks) and Broken (dir.
 Susie Dee, fortyfivedownstairs).

-His theatre performance credits include Lifetime Guarantee (dir.
-John Sheedy, Theatre Works), Bucks (or A Bag of D*cks) (Adelaide Fringe Festival 2017, Bad Ducks Co.), Florida (dir.
+His other performance highlights include Disgust (dir.
+Stephanie Ghajar), Emergence (dir.
+Eryn Kimberley), Lifetime Guarantee (dir.
+John Sheedy, Theatre Works), Bucks (or A Bag of D*cks) (Adelaide Fringe Festival, Bad Ducks Co.), Florida (dir.
 Zachary Dunbar, La Mama), Much Ado About Nothing (dir.
 Alister Smith/Tony Smith, VCA) which toured to the Folkwang International Shakespeare Festival in Essen, No End of Blame (dir.
 Bridget Balodis, VCA), The Cherry Orchard (dir.
 Melanie Beddie, VCA), Side:Effect (dir.
 Tobias Manderson-Gavin, MKA), The Pillowman (dir.
 Luke Rogers, New Theatre), and Human Resources (dir.
 Kate Gaul, Siren Theatre Co.).